When the kids were little, their themed birthday parties were the highlight of my year.

 Whoever got “proposed” to got to pick out a “wedding gift” from a stash that I had created.
-I filled a basket with funny mugs, tank tops and shortbread cookies.
+I filled a basket with funny mugs, tank tops, and shortbread cookies.

-Some of girls had never heard of Jane Austen or Pride and Prejudice, so it was a really memorable way to introduce them to some classic British literature.
+Some of the girls had never heard of Jane Austen or Pride and Prejudice, so it was a really memorable way to introduce them to some classic British literature.

 In the morning, we served a simple breakfast of pancakes with whipping cream and berries and sent the ladies on their way.